-St John Cymru-Wales is committed to protecting your privacy and takes this responsibility very seriously.
+St John Ambulance Cymru is committed to protecting your privacy and takes this responsibility very seriously.
 We therefore take care to safeguard it.
 This notice outlines what data we collect, how we may use it, how we protect your data and your rights, and how you can exercise those rights.

 We regularly check this notice to ensure we provide you with the most up-to-date information regarding our data processing activities.
 We strongly advise you to read this page from time to time to ensure you are happy with any changes that might be made.